Jun-engineer/vpn-server/README.md

 1. **Review security defaults**
    - Update `terraform/network.tf` to restrict SSH and WireGuard ingress to trusted IP ranges.
    - Adjust `timezone_name`, `vpn_instance_type`, `public_subnet_cidr`, or `vpn_private_ip` variables if you need a different layout.
 Ensure the instance type matches the AMI architecture.
+   - Ensure `wireguard_client_subnet` and `wireguard_server_address` reflect the addressing used in `/etc/wireguard/wg0.conf`; the peer registration Lambda relies on these values when allocating client IPs.
+   - Confirm the selected AMI includes the AWS Systems Manager Agent (SSM Agent).
+Amazon Linux 2/2023 images ship with it enabled by default.
+   - Set `admin_basic_auth_username` and `admin_basic_auth_password` to non-default values before deploying to production; these control the CloudFront basic-auth gate for `admin.html`.

 2. **Initialize Terraform**
    ```bash